Power of Attorney

 A Power of Attorney is a document issued by the Consulate General of Afghanistan in Los Angeles to those who wish to appoint a representative to pursue their legal case on their behalf in Afghanistan.
 Among many cases, these documents are commonly used for transferring power to a representative to pursue the applicant’s legal cases such as, buying or selling a property/land, applying for a marriage certificate or pursuing a divorce case in Afghanistan on behalf of the client.

 Once the Power of Attorney is received by the client’s representative in Afghanistan, he/she will then need to visit the Department of Consular Affairs of the Ministry of Foreign Affairs in Kabul and present the original Power of Attorney to the relevant officials.
 The document will then be certified by the office and the representative will then be sent to other official institutions such as, the Supreme Court or Ministry of Interior to follow the rest of the procedure to obtain the intended document.
 The representative will then need to send the obtained original document to the client personally.

 To apply for a Power of Attorney, the following are required:

 - Appointment must be booked ONLINE.
 Please ensure that the appointment is booked online prior to the arrival of the applicant.

 - The client(s) (the applicant(s) who wants to appoint a representative) must be present.
 The client(s) must be mature adult(s) and have full authority and responsibility for the case that they want to appoint a representative for.

 - Two mature adults (male) who agree to be official witnesses must also be present when making the application and bring with them a recent passport size photo, a photo ID and a proof of address each.
 The photos must be both recent and have been taken with a frontal view of the face looking straight into the camera, showing both ears.
-In addition to the above, the following documents are required:

 - Completed and duly signed application form, which will be handed out on the day of the appointment.